pinitik1906/maniaskins/README.md

 - 1K to 9K
 - translucent UI (*no blur*)
 - no BS UI (*no health bars and no gifs*)
+- appropriate color coding
 - *perfectly* centered
-- grey circles and gruvbox bars
+- grey and magenta circles, and gruvbox bars
-- standard long notes (*no percy or long note cut*)
+- standard long notes, with curves at the end (*no percy or long note cut*)
 - easily readable in skin.ini

 ## configure